-For the past 19 years of Kiri Avelen’s life, she had come to terms with coming to terms with the notion that her “fate,” or whatever people liked to call it, would never amount to anything.
+For the past 19 years of Kiri’s life, she had come to terms with the notion that her “fate,” or whatever people liked to call it, would never amount to anything.
 In her imagination, this “fate” was a faint wavy blue line, emerging from her past and running into the middle of her back just beneath her ribcage.
 It meandered out from her chest to nothing more than the next college class she had to attend, her next shift at work, or the next errand she had to run.
 Anywhere beyond that was vast emptiness.
 She figured it would turn out fine, though, if she just resigned herself.
 She could continue to live this way: stuck, and after some time, comfortable with it.

 Her shift was about to end as the blazing sunlight of the mid-afternoon slowly crept behind the trees surrounding the local chicken farm.
 She emptied the last of the chicken feed onto the grass for the babbling, bobbing chickens that circled her feet as she did at every shift’s end.
 Her vacant stare became animated when she heard the “ka-ching!” of an email notification.
-She fumbled for her phone in her pocket, almost excitedly as if some part of her was hoping things would be different somehow—like maybe that faint blue line would light the way to something beyond her next day’s schedule.
+She fumbled for her phone in the pocket of her khaki pants, almost excitedly as if some part of her was hoping things would be different somehow—like maybe that faint blue line would light the way to something beyond her next day’s schedule.

-If there was one notably good thing about today among all the neutral and expected things, she managed to duck out early from work, barely scathed by only one snarky comment from her elderly lady coworker about how Kiri should seriously consider working at their restaurant, grow out her hair, wear pigtails, and “take advantage of that untapped femininity” for extra tips.
+If there was one notably good thing about today among all the neutral and expected things, she managed to duck out on time from work, barely scathed by only one snarky comment from her elderly lady coworker about how Kiri should seriously consider working at their restaurant, grow out her hair, wear pigtails, and “take advantage of that untapped femininity” for extra tips.
 The other rambunctious elderly ladies working at the farm passed it off as a joke as they always did.
 They said, “Oh, she’s just projecting because of her tiny boobies.
 You’re perfectly fine right here as you are.”

 “No shit I’m projecting,” the eldest shot back.
 “I would’ve killed for a rack that large as a young’un.
 Add on the pigtails and I could’ve had a real retirement savings.”

 It was always like this.
-The chicken farm ladies always doted on her in all the wrong ways.
+The chicken farm ladies doted on her in all the wrong ways.
 Not for her intellectual endeavors, god no. She just smiled through it.
 Relied on the fact that, at the end of the day, her paycheck was higher than the average entry-level worker’s in this town.